bagelquant/bagelquant.github.io/_pages/quant-models/factor-models/single-factor-test.md

 ## What is a Factor?

 As previously discussed, a *factor* is a variable that helps explain the returns of an asset.
 While the concept is intuitive, it is difficult to define precisely.
 Consider the **book-to-market (BM) ratio**—often referred to as the **value factor**.
 We hypothesize that firms with a high BM ratio tend to outperform those with a low BM ratio.
-If BM is the only factor in our model, the expected return of asset $$i$$ can be expressed as:
+If BM is the only factor in our model, the expected return of asset $i$ can be expressed as:

 $$
 E(r_i) = r_f + \beta_{i} \lambda_{BM}